Random quantum circuits are approximate unitary $t$-designs in depth $O\left(nt^{5+o(1)}\right)$

 Here, we want to improve the scaling of the design depth in $t$.
 Indeed, the scaling in $n$ is already optimal (up to logarithmic factors).
 It was conjectured in Ref.~\cite{brandao_local_2016} that the true scaling of the design depth might be linear in $t$, which would directly imply an error-robust version of the Brown-Susskind conjecture~\cite{brandao_complexity_2019}.

-In this work, we dissect the bound obtained on the spectral gap of random quantum circuits in Ref.~\cite{brandao_local_2016}.
-We improve the lower bound on this spectral gap from $\Omega(n^{-1}t^{-9.5})$ to $\Omega(n^{-1}t^{4+o(1)})$.
-Moreover, this design depth holds for all $t\leq O(2^{n/(2+o(1))}$.
+In this work, we dissect the bound obtained on the spectral gap of random quantum circuits in Ref.~\cite{brandao_local_2016} and improve the lower bound on this spectral gap from $\Omega(n^{-1}t^{-9.5})$ to $\Omega(n^{-1}t^{-4-o(1)})$.

 The lion's share of the improvement is a new unconditional bound on the spectral gap.
 We achieve this bound by considering an auxiliary random walk that interleaves global uniformly random Clifford unitaries with Haar random unitaries on a single qubit.
-This walk was introduced in Ref.~\cite{haferkamp2020quantum} to analyze the number on non-Clifford untiaries required to generate unitary $t$-designs for small values of $t$ satisfying $O(t^2)\leq n$.
-We show that the path coupling technique on the unitary group~\cite{oliveira2009convergence} provides a near optimal convergence to the Haar measure for this auxiliary random walk.
-As the Clifford group is a finite group with upper bounded circuit complexity, the comparison technique from Ref.~\cite{diaconis1993comparison} provides extremely fast mixing bounds, which allows us to approximate the uniform measure on the Clifford group with a local random walk.
+This walk was introduced in Ref.~\cite{haferkamp2020quantum,zhou2020single} to analyze the number of non-Clifford unitaries required to approximate unitary $t$-designs for small values of $t$ satisfying $O(t^2)\leq n$.
+Indeed, this random walk has desirable properties for the generation of unitary designs.
+It was proven that, while relative error approximations require $\theta(n)$ many non-Clifford gates~\cite{leone2021quantum,oliviero2021transitions}, an additive constant approximation of unitary designs requires only a system-size independent amount of non-Clifford resources~\cite{haferkamp2020quantum}.
+We show that the path coupling technique on the unitary group~\cite{oliveira2009convergence} provides a \jh{fast convergence} to the Haar measure for this auxiliary random walk.
+As the Clifford group is a finite group with upper bounded circuit complexity, the comparison technique from Ref.~\cite{diaconis1993comparison} provides fast mixing bounds, which allows us to approximate the uniform measure on the Clifford group with a local random walk.
 We then translate these bounds to a spectral gap for local random quantum circuits by invoking Gao's quantum union bound~\cite{gao2015quantum,anshu2016simple}.